Cabourg: Population

+Cabourg contains a large amount of secondary/vacation residences.
+In 2020, there were 10,867 homes with 79.7% of them being classified as "Secondary residences and occasional accommodations".

 Culture

 Each year in June, Cabourg hosts the International Festival of the Romantic Movie.

+Sport

+SU Dives-Cabourg is the local football team, after the merger of AS Cabourg with Sport Union Divaise in May 2016, it is based in neighbouring Dives-sur-Mer.

 Personalities

 Cabourg is famous for being Marcel Proust's favorite vacation place at the beginning of the 20th century; it is the inspiration for Balbec, the seaside resort in Proust's In Search of Lost Time.